glycerine/zebrapack/README.md

 The code here descends from the fantastic msgpack code generator https://github.com/tinylib/msgp by Philip Hofer.

+Note that we continue to offer straight msgpack2 serialization and deserialization, and we add support for the `omitempty` tag for efficiency.
+To get msgpack2 instead of zebrapack, just leave off the `-fast` flag to `zebrapack`.
+In other words, by default we codegen for msgpack2.
+To engage the zebrapack serializtion you would simply add the `-fast` (and optionally `-fast-strings`) flags to the `zebrapack` run.

 At this time it is feature complete, and in beta while we get experience with it.
 See the section below on background and motivation ideas that we are implementing here.

 ### `msgp:",omitempty"` tags on struct fields